maxthraxx/WFGY/ProblemMap/README.md

 *If this page saves you time, a ⭐ helps others find it.*

 ---
-> Thanks everyone — we’ve just passed ⭐ 500!
+> Thanks everyone — we’ve just passed ⭐ 500 in 60 Days (we started at Jun 15)
 > Most people who find this page end up starring it — because WFGY solves real bugs.
 > **[WFGY Core](https://github.com/onestardao/WFGY/blob/main/core/README.md)** will be released on Aug 15 — the world’s tiniest reasoning engine (30-line TXT with Drunk Transformer).
 > Truly appreciate all the support — you made this happen!